 Ensure privacy and compliance.
 Choose solutions that support secure access, audit trails, and compliance with OSHA and local privacy regulations.

 Measure what matters.
-The goal isn’t just more footage—it’s actionable insight.
+The goal is to generate actionable information.
 Use your video data to inform training, housekeeping, and engineering improvements.

 Evaluating solutions?
-Look for platforms that are easy to deploy, work with your existing systems, and make it simple for frontline teams to search, review, and act on video insights—without needing a data scientist in the room.
+Look for platforms that are easy to deploy, work with your existing systems, and make it simple for anyone on your team to search, review, and act on video data as easily as using a search engine.

-Safety is a team sport.
-No technology replaces a culture of vigilance, but smart AI video can help you spot hidden risks, verify compliance, and make better decisions—faster.
+While no technology replaces a culture of vigilance, smart video AI can help you spot hidden risks, verify compliance, and make better decisions—faster.

-If you’re ready to see how video intelligence can support your safety goals, book a safety consultation with our experts.
-We’ll review your challenges, share best practices, and help you craft a plan that fits your operation.
+If you’re ready to see how video AI can support your safety goals, book a safety consultation with our experts.
+We’ll review your pain points, share best practices, and help you craft a plan that fits your operation.
 Book a safety consultation.

 Frequently Asked Questions

-What are the best practices for integrating safety technology in manufacturing environments?
+What are the best practices for integrating video AI in manufacturing environments?

 Start with existing camera systems, integrate video intelligence with your safety program, customize alerts for your highest-risk areas, ensure compliance with privacy and OSHA rules, and use the insights to inform training and process improvements.

-How does video analytics help with PPE compliance?
+How do video analytics assist with PPE compliance?

-AI video can detect whether workers are wearing required PPE (like gloves, eye protection, or respirators) in specific zones.
+Video AI can determine whether workers are wearing required PPE (like hard hats and safety vests) in specific zones.
 Non-compliance triggers alerts for supervisors and creates an audit trail for safety reviews.

 What compliance considerations are there when using video in manufacturing?